 - ELS Language Centers/Ruston enrolled students are required to purchase a decal and are bound by vehicle regulations.

 - Handicap and/or multi-zone parking permits may be applied for by disabled or temporarily disabled students or faculty and staff, Application/physical verification forms are available in the Traffic Office.
 The permit expiration date varies depending on the duration of the disability.
 These special permits may only be utilized by the person to whom the permit is issued.
-Unauthorized use may result in a handicap parking fine and/or referral to Student Conduct and Academic Integrity.
+Unauthorized use may result in a handicap parking fine and/or referral to Judicial Affairs.

 - Aramark employees: Non-student Aramark employees must purchase a Faculty/Staff permit.
 Louisiana Tech student Aramark employees must purchase a Student permit.

 - Part-time Aviation Instructors: Non-student, part-time aviation instructors who have graduated may purchase a Faculty/Staff permit.
-Non-student, part-time aviation instructors who have not completed undergraduate work may purchase a temporary Faculty/Staff permit on a quarterly basis for a $10 fee.
-Louisiana Tech student part-time aviation instructors purchase an annual Student permit.
+Non-student, part-time aviation instructors who have not completed undergraduate work may purchase a temporary Faculty/Staff permit on a quarterly basis.
+Louisiana Tech student part- time aviation instructors purchase an annual Student permit.

 - Present a valid driver’s license or Louisiana Tech identification card.